Morinville finalizes budget, sees 4 per cent tax increase - FortSaskOnline.com

 "We're really excited about that and that's part of what the 2019 budget is going to bring for us."

-Utility rates will also see changes due to a new storm water utility.
+Utility rates will see changes due to a new storm water utility.
 While it used to be covered under general taxation, council added it to utilities for 2019.
 Residential customers are expected to see a $5 change and commercial customers a $10 change.

-Last year Morinville saw a tax increase of just under 1 per cent.
+Last year Morinville saw a tax increase of just under one per cent.